zenml-io/zenml/docs/book/guides/common-usecases/custom-materializer.md

+---
+description: All code in this guide can be found [here](https://github.com/zenml-io/zenml/tree/main/examples/custom_materializer).
+---

 # Creating a custom materializer

-All code in this guide can be found [here](https://github.com/zenml-io/zenml/tree/main/examples/custom_materializer).

 ## What is a materializer